ilanakz500/Design-Manifesto/README.md

 ## Welcome to Ilana's Design Manifesto

+### About Me

+I am a Management Information Systems major with minors in Computer Science and Data Science.
+This class acts as my minor capstone for CS.

+### Projects/Portfolio
+1. Airport App Design
+2. Design for Others
+3. Design for Understanding
+4. Design for Tension
+5. Design for Wellbeing
+6. Design for Another World

+When I began CS 3041, I had never taken any design-based courses before and design was not something that I frequently thought about.
+What I learned in this course goes far beyond technologies like JavaScript, Affectiva, FlowXo, etc. I learned how to use the design-process to create a final product, regardless of the technology in use.

+## The Design Process

+## Expectations vs Reality

+## Challenges

 You can use the [editor on GitHub](https://github.com/ilanakz500/Design-Manifesto/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.